shadowed1/ChromeOS_PowerControl/README.md

 ### - Customize battery charging limit instead of relying on Adaptive Charging to maximize battery longevity.
 ### - Features global commands and can optionally disable Intel Turbo Boost on boot automatically.
-### - [In-progress] Customize CPU clock speed in relation to temperature; unlike Intel's spicier approach.
+### - Customize CPU clock speed in relation to temperature; unlike Intel's spicier approach.

 ### __How to Install:__